allegromanontroppo/mh-twenty-four/README.md

 -   Run `bundle install` to install Ruby Gems.
 -   Within the `client` directory run `npm install`.
--   Back in the top level application directory install the [foreman gem](https://github.com/ddollar/foreman) with `gem install foreman` .
+-   Back in the top level application directory install the [Foreman](https://github.com/ddollar/foreman) gem with `gem install foreman` .

 ## To run up the web app

 Using the terminal simply run `foreman start -f Procfile.dev`.
 This will use the Procfile.dev to start the Rails server for the api and local webpack server for the client side.

 ## To run the tests

+We use [RSPEC](https://rspec.info/) for unit tests against tbe business logic found in `app/external_services` and `app/interactors` and as a full request integration test against the api controller.
+[VCR](https://relishapp.com/vcr/vcr/docs) is used to mock external network requests.

 Using the terminal simply run `bin/rspec spec`